WHAT WE BELIEVE

 We are committed to the local church because it is the principal place where God is working out his purpose in the world and in people’s lives.
 We believe that active participation in the church advances God’s purpose and is essential for the spiritual growth of individual followers of Christ.
 We are committed to demonstrating Christ’s love and grace to the world by the way we treat each other.
 We will encourage, love, build up, disciple, forgive, and admonish one another.
 We will pray for and with one another, honor each other, be patient with one another and rejoice together.
 (Ephesians 4:16; Hebrews 10:24-25; 1 John 3:16-18)

 We are committed to discover and use our, God-given gifts and abilities.
 With kind and humble hearts, we will serve the Lord and one another with God’s grace and the strength He provides.
 We will encourage one another to serve enthusiastically and be hospitable.
 (Joshua 24:15; Galatians 5:13-14; 1 Peter 4:10-11)

 We are committed to the Great Commission.
-We will proclaim the Gospel and its life-changing impact to one another through our preaching, teaching, worship, and relationships.
-We will boldly and lovingly live out this truth in our homes, in our communities, and in the world.
+We will proclaim the Gospel for the purpose of Making Disciples in our church, in our community, and throughout the world through our preaching, testimony, teaching, worship, and relationships.
+We will boldly and lovingly live out our Faith in Jesus Christ in our homes, in our communities, and in the world.
 (Matthew 28:18-20; Romans 10:13-15)